p455w0rd/WirelessCraftingTerminal/README.md

 ## Downloads

-* Both the RV2 and RV3 versions are available on [CurseForge](http://minecraft.curseforge.com/projects/wireless-crafting-terminal)
+* Current version is available on [CurseForge](http://minecraft.curseforge.com/projects/wireless-crafting-terminal)

 ## Installation

 You install this mod by putting it into the `minecraft/mods/` folder.
-It requires that [AE2 RV3 Beta](http://ae-mod.info/Downloads/) (any build) also be installed.
+It requires that [AE2 RV6 Stable](http://ae-mod.info/Downloads/) also be installed.

 ## Issues/Feature Requests